KimberlyLennox/heart_rate_sentinel_server_Lennox20190405/README.md

 The client function has been added to Github in case of any syntax discrepancies

 NOTE: The virtual machine has been tested using the patient_id of 1.
 Some extraneous data may still be stored on the database.

+NOTE 2: The MongoDB password has been removed, along with the Sendgrid API key.
+This has affected the Travis integration and sends back a syntax error.
+If you download the code to run on your own machine, please use your own Sendgrid API key and Mongo username and password to get the code to run.